noam76tr/SlicyWeb/docs/02-architecture/API_SPEC.md

 An Existing Consumer Requires Migration
 ```

-Non-breaking additions should remain compatible with the current `/api/...` routes.
+Non-breaking additions must remain compatible with the current `/api/...` routes.

 ---